New Zealand Aluminium Smelters

 Environment Southland is implementing a monitoring plan for the NZAS smelter to help the Government understand what is required for remediation of the site.
 This builds on our existing compliance monitoring programme, which has been in place for many years.
 The compliance programme is to ensure NZAS is meeting its consent conditions, and requires the company to take its own samples and supply the results to us quarterly and annually.
 Environment Southland audits NZAS’ results annually.

 The Government has made $300,000 available to Environment Southland to support the monitoring programme.
 The funding has enabled the council to engage Aurecon, an engineering design and advisory company, to provide technical advice on the monitoring programme.
 This includes recommendations for further monitoring, as required, and also the management of land contamination at aluminium smelters.
-The work by Aurecon is expected to be complete by the end of April.

 The information provided by Aurecon will give the council a clearer view of ongoing investigations required to get a deeper and broader understanding of the site, to help inform the Government about what is required for remediation.
 The council will be reporting to the Government regularly.